Sirraide/clopts/README.md

 ```

 ### Meta-Option Type: `multiple<>`
-The `multiple` option type can not be used on its own and instead wraps another option and modifies it such that multiple occurrences of that option are allowed:
+The `multiple` option type can’t be used on its own and instead wraps another option and modifies it such that multiple occurrences of that option are allowed:
 ```c++
 multiple<option<"--int", "A number", int64_t>>
 ```